sgillamwright/angular-master-seed/README.md

 ####Build Tasks
 * gulp - start local development workflow
 * gulp release-dryrun - bundle app for release and run all its tests against the app running with a mocked db of test data.
-* gulp release - bundle app for release (minification & tests)
+* gulp release - bundle app for release. (minification & tests)

 ####Testing Tasks
 * gulp test - Single run of Jasmine integration & Unit tests with Karma.
 Also generates code coverage info in /.dist/tests.